themirrazzlegacy/vapor/README.md

 * `/videocall` - starts a voice call and enables your camera
 * `/plain <content>` - doesn't format your messagge
 * `/html <content>` - sends HTML formatted content

-## Say goodbye to commands and hello to buttons
-That title is misleading, Commands will never go away, but `/call`, `/videocall`, `/upload`, and `/uploadimage` will all be replaced with corresponding buttons in 2.0.8.
-The actuall commands will stay until 2.0.9, when they will be removed from the command list.

-## Rumors: with great power comes great compatibility
-All versions of Vapor (2.0.1 to 2.0.8 WIP V2) run on Windows96 V3 AND V2.
-But none work on V1.
-With the release of 2.0.8, there may **OR MAY NOT** be an initial release (1.0.0) for a V1-targeted version of Vapor.

 ## SSO: Why it's not in Vapor and why it won't be in 2.0.8
 If you sign in to matrix via Google, Facebook, or anything else, you won't be able to log into your account on Vapor.